Jovie-Liu/Helmholtz-Drum-Machine/README.md

 This repository records an application that performs real-time machine-learning-based music generating, synthesizing, streaming, and training in Python.
 The generative model is the Helmholtz machine, and the generated music is percussive drum patterns.
 The real-time training is instructed by user preference based on-line data construction.
 The multi-processing real-time system is realized by `threading` in Python.

+- The corresponding paper, [Helmholtz Drum Machine: A Real-time Human-Computer Interactive Music System](https://hal.science/hal-05287030), is included in the [repertoire](http://repmus.ircam.fr/reach/publi) of the ERC Advanced Grant Project REACH on HAL Open Science.
-*Note*: this work is included in the author's Ph.D. qualification writing [Studies based on the Helmholtz Machine](https://drive.google.com/file/d/1CNLO2FjDNW5RT0Zfc70ynZeVdm-KQsTH/view?pli=1), Chapter 4, and also incorporated in Section 3.4 *Action-Perception Loop* in the author's [Ph.D. dissertation](https://www.proquest.com/openview/581cd124d0c14930d566ba9010cecd67/1?pq-origsite=gscholar&cbl=18750&diss=y).
+- This work is included in the author's Ph.D. qualification writing [Studies based on the Helmholtz Machine](https://drive.google.com/file/d/1CNLO2FjDNW5RT0Zfc70ynZeVdm-KQsTH/view?pli=1), Chapter 4, and also incorporated in Section 3.4 *Action-Perception Loop* in the author's [Ph.D. dissertation](https://www.proquest.com/openview/581cd124d0c14930d566ba9010cecd67/1?pq-origsite=gscholar&cbl=18750&diss=y).

 ## Real-time Multi-processing Interactive System